 The Lafayette Libraries offers multiple services for digitization: self-scanning support, scanning of visual materials for research and teaching, and 3D scanning.
 Self-scanning services include workflow development, training, and troubleshooting for readings and reference materials, while scanning of visual resources (including 3D objects) is completed on a case-by-case basis.
-If you are interested in learning more about the library's digitization programs, please review the scanning policy or contact Sarah Beck, Visual Resources Curator.
+If you are interested in learning more about the library's digitization programs, please review the scanning policy.